The Trivia Encyclopedia

+The Trivia Encyclopedia is a 1974 book written by Fred L. Worth.

 A best-selling book in its day, The Trivia Encyclopedia was brought back to public consciousness in the 1980s, when author Worth unsuccessfully sued the makers of Trivial Pursuit for copyright infringement.
-Worth claimed that they had sourced their questions from his books, even to the point of reproducing mis-prints and typographical errors.
-The "smoking gun" was Trivial Pursuit's assertion that the TV character of Lt.
-Columbo had the first name "Philip".
+Worth claimed that they had sourced their questions from his books, even to the point of reproducing misprints and typographical errors.
+The "smoking gun" was Trivial Pursuit's assertion that the TV character Columbo had the first name "Philip".
 This "fact" originally appeared in Worth's book, but it was actually an invention of Worth's that was entirely untrue.

 Columbo controversy

 Lt.
 Columbo's first name was never spoken aloud in the TV series Columbo.
 When pressed, he would insist that it was "Lieutenant".

 The "fact" that the Lieutenant's full name was "Philip Columbo" was planted by Worth in his book (and its sequels) in an attempt to catch out anyone who might try to violate his copyright.

 In 1984, he filed a $300 million lawsuit against the distributors of the board game Trivial Pursuit, claiming that they had stolen their questions from his books.
 The apparent ace up his sleeve was a Trivial Pursuit reference to the TV character of "Philip Columbo"—despite the first name "Philip" being an invention of Worth's.

+The makers of Trivial Pursuit did not deny that they sourced material from Worth's book.
+Instead, they argued that: